HexadigmSystems/FunctionTraits/README.md

 <a name="Usage"></a>
 ## Usage (C++17 and later: GCC[^1], Microsoft[^2], Clang[^3] and Intel[^4] compilers only)
-To use "*FunctionTraits*", simply add both "*TypeTraits.h*" and "*CompilerVersions.h*" to your code and then *#include "TypeTraits.h"* wherever you require it (an experimental module version is also now available - see [Module support in C++ 20 or later](#moduleusage)).
+To use "*FunctionTraits*", simply add both "*TypeTraits.h*" and "*CompilerVersions.h*" to your code and then *#include "TypeTraits.h"* wherever you require it (an experimental module version is also now available - see [Module support in C++20 or later](#moduleusage)).
 All code is declared in namespace "*StdExt*".
 Note that you need not explicitly *#include "CompilerVersions.h"* unless you wish to use it independently of "*TypeTraits.h*", since "*TypeTraits.h*" itself #includes it as a dependency ("*CompilerVersions.h*" simply declares various #defined constants used to identify the version of C++ you're using, and a few other compiler-related declarations - you're free to use these in your own code as well if you wish).
 The struct (template) "*FunctionTraits*" is then immediately available for use (see [Technique 1 of 2](#technique1of2) below), though you'll normally rely on its [Helper templates](#helpertemplates) instead (see [Technique 2 of 2](#technique2of2) below).
-Note that both files above have no platform-specific dependencies, except when targeting Microsoft, where the native Microsoft header *<tchar.h>* is expected to be in the usual #include search path (and it normally will be on Microsoft platforms).
+Note that both files above have no platform-specific dependencies except when targeting Microsoft, where the native Microsoft header *<tchar.h>* is expected to be in the usual #include search path (and it normally will be on Microsoft platforms).
 Otherwise they rely on the C++ standard headers only which are therefore (also) expected to be in the usual search path on your platform.

 <a name="TemplateArgF"></a>
 #### Template arg "F"